SANGHUSUN/Verilog_AlexNet/README.md

 # Verilog_AlexNet
-This is a open source project about verilog based AlexNet system
+This is a open source project about verilog based AlexNet system which aim to classify the cancer cell images